-- Application of certain antibiotics on the diseased plant to determine whether the pathogen is susceptible to any of them or not as expressed by recovery of the plant from the disease.
+- Application of certain antibiotics on the diseased plant to determine whether the pathogen is susceptible to any of them or not as expressed by the recovery of the plant from the disease.

 For example – Susceptibility to tetracyclin would tend to indicate a possible MLO etiology.
 Susceptibility to penicillin (from fungus) would indicate a possible Rickettsia like bacter etiology, while no effect would indicate possible viral etiology.

-- Thermotherapy of the disease by exposed diseased plants or parts of them to hot water in high an temperatures for different periods of time.
+- Thermotherapy of the disease by exposed diseased plants or parts of them to hot water in high temperatures for different periods of time.
 Recovery of symptoms at lower temperature or in shorter periods would tend to indicate MLO or Rickettsia like etiology.

 - Serology: If the pathogens can be isolated and purified e.g. Virus, Spiroplasma citrr cultures, antiserum may be produced & diagnostic subsequently used for diagnostic serological tests.